Privacy Notices - Paediatric therapies Privacy Notice

 Post-16 providers attended by Swindon learners

-We will share demographics and personal characteristics of a young person with post-16 Swindon providers where those providers may be able to offer choices to the young person which could improve their life chances and enable them to make a positive contribution.
+We will share demographics and personal characteristics of a young person with post-16 Swindon providers.
+This is where those providers may be able to offer choices to the young person which could improve their life chances and enable them to make a positive contribution.
 The information will also be shared as part of the September Guarantee Process, which is a statutory obligation for Children Services to ensure that all young people are offered appropriate learning opportunities.

 Virtual School